-Height/Weight: 6’2, 183 lbs.
+Height/Weight: 6’3, 185 lbs.

-He also hesitates fairly often when he has an open look from outside, which either stems from his release being on the longer side, or just Jones being passive and thinking that he can get it to a teammate for a better shot instead.
-Either way, I’d like to see Jones look for his shot more, as NBA front offices are wondering the same thing and might hesitate to take him if he continues to pass up open looks.
+The main area of concern with Jones right now is his three point shooting.
+He’s shooting it a little more as a sophomore, and his percentage is improving but still has a ways to go before he’ll be able to become a capable shooter from NBA range.
+He also hesitates fairly often when he has an open look from outside, which either stems from his release being on the longer side, or just being passive and thinking that he can get it to a teammate for a better shot instead.
+Either way, Jones needs to keep working on his jumper and start improving his numbers if he wants NBA teams to believe he can effective from the outside at the pro level.